The Lawrence Hall of Science

 If a program does not reach its minimum enrollment, you will be notified at least five days before the starting date, and your tuition will be fully refunded.

-The educational programs fall into the category “Educational, learning or study skills services” and are not considered reimbursable expenses.
+The educational programs fall into the “Educational, learning or study skills services” category and are not considered reimbursable expenses.
 Any decision to submit the camp costs for child-dependent care should be made in consultation with your accountant or employer.

 Our team continues to track COVID-19 developments and adjust our program accordingly.
 We will post updates regarding COVID-19 restrictions as conditions change.